Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing mean values

-(iv) Lastly, we gradually increase the eigenvalue $\eta$ to infinity during a time interval $[t_2,t_f]$ (where $t_f\to\infty$ ideally, but we retain the notation for convenience).
-To complete the step, an amount of work-like contribution is needed to exert on the system,
+(iv) Lastly, we gradually increase the eigenvalue $\eta$ of $\mathcal{C}_1^S$ to infinity during a time interval $[t_2,t_f]$ (where $t_f\to\infty$ ideally, but we retain the notation for convenience).
+According to Eq. (\ref{eq:srho_t2}), the final state is

+from which we have $Z_r(t_f)=2$.
+To complete the step, an amount of work-like contribution is needed to exert on the system to raise the eigenvalue of the charge $\mathcal{C}_1^S$,